Our track record

 - Science — dust–ocean biogeochemistry

-- NOAA — Saharan dust and its impacts
+- NOAA — Saharan dust impacts

-- Earth-Science Reviews — dust as a nutrient source
+- Earth-Science Reviews — dust nutrients

 - NASA Earth Observatory — video overview